statamic/v2-docs/content/collections/docs/installing.md

 #### Multilingual Sites

-If you'd like to support multiple languages, head over to [Localization](/localization) for a few additional steps.
+If you'd like to support multiple languages, head over to [Localization][localization] for a few additional steps.

 [laravel]: http://laravel.com
 [forge]: http://forge.laravel.com